 Contents of a Residential Lease

 If a landlord has a tenant sign a written lease, The Residential Tenancies Act, 2006 sets out some basic requirements on what must be in the lease.
 Even in a month to month tenancy, there are basic requirements that our legislation requires from the landlord.
 A lot of people just google the topic, find a sample lease from somewhere and use it.
 That would be your first mistake if you do that.
 Most or all of those documents will probably not comply with Saskatchewan law.
 Instead, you need to look at section 19 of our legislation in Saskatchewan.
 Go through the requirements very carefully.
 Don't do it too quickly or you'll miss something.
 Here is a link to the legislation.
-Look for section 19 and read it carefully a few times: Click Here
+Look for section 19 and read it along with several sections that follow carefully a few times: Click Here

 These requirements have been put in our Saskatchewan laws because the province wants to protect tenants.
 I'm sure that the average landlord is reasonable and fair, but unfortunately not all landlords are.
 That's why laws need to be made.
 Even if you own property and feel that the legislation is too onerous on landlords, perhaps you have a daughter or son who is or will be a tenant some day.
 You would want them to have some basic protection.
 There are two sides to everything.

 Here are some examples of mistakes that could be very expensive for a landlord.

 - The landlord's "address for service" must be in the document.
 Most people are focused on saying what property is being written and the amount of rent that they may never think of this.
 The tenant may know where the landlord is anyway.
 However, forgetting to put this simple bit of information in the lease could result in the Landlord being liable for damages.

 - The lease must contain a telephone number and emergency telephone number for the landlord.
 My guess is that a form found by a google search isn't going to have this.
 It might not seem terribly important, but the omission could result in the Landlord being liable for damages.